 Cablevision also asked for the FCC to investigate whether Meredith is fit to be a broadcast licensee.

-“Cablevision’s assertions are untrue and reflect its lack of understanding of Connecticut television viewers,” Meredith said in a statement.
+Meredith issued the following statement Monday evening: “Cablevision’s assertions are untrue and reflect its lack of understanding of Connecticut television viewers.